briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 In FavouritePlacesTests, removed Milestone 1 testing, as it is no longer relevant.
 Added two functions, one that checks that the map updates and is set up appropriately.
 The other checks the format of mLat, mLong are both String values, with 5 decimal places, as dictated in MapLocation.

+Made sure any complicated code has a comment, and removed any unneccessary code.
+Created SwiftDoc, access via Product -> Build Documentation.

 ### Thank you for the extension!
 31st of May, 2023, 11:59pm